-Some highlights of ash utilisation in FY 2015-16 include:
+Some highlights of ash utilisation in FY 2016-17 include:

 - Export of classified fine fly ash to Middle Eastern countries from Mundra for utilisation as cement admixture, readymix concrete and other allied purposes. - At Udupi, ash utilisation is done through in-house cement blending unit as well as cement plants in the vicinity. - At Kawai, ash is primarily sold to nearby cement companies on a long-term basis. - Options for ash utilisation for brick manufacturing and ancillary products such as tiles manufacturing at Tiroda which is located hinterland and is also amidst several other power plants and cement manufacturing units are being explored.
-Further, we are also utilising ash for our own infrastructure mini-projects such as reservoir expansion at Tiroda.
+Further, we are in process of developing fly ash park for further utilisation of fly ash at Tiroda.